Palmiro Togliatti: Death and funeral

-Togliatti died as a result of a cerebral haemorrhage, while vacationing with his companion Nilde Iotti in Yalta, then in the Soviet Union.
+On 21 August 1964, Togliatti died as a result of a cerebral haemorrhage, while vacationing with his companion Nilde Iotti in Yalta, in the Crimean Oblast of the Ukrainian SSR, then part of the Soviet Union.
 The day before, he had been urgently hospitalised as a result of a stroke, for which he underwent surgery; he was 71.
 According to some of his collaborators, Togliatti was traveling to the Soviet Union to give his support to Leonid Brezhnev's election as Nikita Khrushchev's successor at the head of Communist Party of the Soviet Union.
-Enrico Berlinguer, his favourite pupil, was later elected as his successor to the National Secretary of the PCI position; Berlinguer's time in office saw the Historic Compromise and the moral question.
-The news of Togliatti's death was first given by the country's leading agency ANSA.
+His favourite pupil, Enrico Berlinguer, was later elected as his successor to the National Secretary of the PCI position; Berlinguer's time in office saw the Historic Compromise and the moral question.
+The news of Togliatti's death was first given by Italy's leading agency ANSA.
 The party's newspaper l'Unità described him as "a great son of the Italian people, a brilliant leader of international communism, a fighter who spent his whole life in a hard and tireless struggle for socialism, for democracy, for peace."

-The Soviet Russian city of Stavropol-on-Volga, where Togliatti had been instrumental in establishing the AutoVAZ (Russian: Lada) automobile manufacturing plant in collaboration with Fiat, was renamed after him (in Russian: Tolyatti (Note: as transliterated from Тольятти, the Russian spelling of his name)) in his honor in 1964, after his death.
-One of the main town squares in the Croatian city of Rijeka (Italian: Fiume) was named after Togliatti while Croatia was part of SFR Yugoslavia, until it was renamed to Jadranski trg (Adriatic Plaza) in 1994.
-There is still a street in Belgrade named after him (Serbian: ulica Palmira Toljatija (Note: Улица Палмира Тољатија)).
+The Soviet Russian city of Stavropol-on-Volga, where Togliatti had been instrumental in establishing the AutoVAZ (Russian: Lada) automobile manufacturing plant in collaboration with Fiat, was renamed after him (in Russian: Tolyatti, as transliterated from Тольятти, the Russian spelling of his name) in his honor in 1964, after his death.
+One of the main town squares in the Croatian city of Rijeka was named after Togliatti while Croatia was part of SFR Yugoslavia, until it was renamed to Jadranski trg (Adriatic Plaza) in 1994.
+There is still a street in Belgrade named after him (Serbian: ulica Palmira Toljatija, Улица Палмира Тољатија).
 Togliatti's funeral, held on 24 August 1964, was attended by a million and saw much popular participation, comparable to that of Berlinguer years later; about 500,000 people followed Togliatti's coffin making its way in Rome.

 A 1972 painting by Renato Guttuso, titled I funerali di Togliatti, was made to recreate the event.
 The painting includes, in addition to Iotti, Brezhnev, and Berlinguer, notable global Communist movement figures and others whom Guttuso imagines being present at the funeral, such as Vladimir Lenin, Joseph Stalin, Pablo Picasso, Pablo Neruda, Elio Vittorini, Angela Davis, Antonio Gramsci, Dolores Ibárruri, Anna Kuliscioff, and Jean-Paul Sartre.
 Curzio Malaparte described Togliatti as the thinking head of Italian Communism.